Public Safety Power Shutoffs and Related Outages

 • North Boulder – Area of concern was the Highway 36 corridor from Jay Road to Neva Road and Lee Hill Drive.

-• Civic Center, Chautauqua and University Hill areas west of Broadway, south of Canyon – Area of concern was western perimeter where power lines come into town at Sunshine Canyon, Flagstaff, Open Space areas around Chautauqua
+• Civic Center, Chautauqua and University Hill areas west of Broadway, south of Canyon – Area of concern was western perimeter where power lines come into town at Sunshine Canyon, Flagstaff, and Open Space areas around Chautauqua

-• Far South Boulder (excluded Shanahan Ridge neighborhood) – Area of concern was Eldorado Canyon, Marshall, Shanahan Ranch
+• Far South Boulder (excluded Shanahan Ridge neighborhood) – Area of concern was Eldorado Canyon, Marshall, and Shanahan Ranch

 Friday, Dec.
 19, 2025: Xcel de-energized an expanded number of power lines that impacted: